 how counselling and psychotherapy can help with life balancing

-A counsellor can help you to become aware of areas in which you’re currently struggling to maintain stability.
+Psychotherapy can help you to become aware of areas in which you’re currently struggling to maintain stability including:

-Your ability to set clear boundaries with other people
+Your ability to set clear boundaries with others

 Your career, relationship, and life goals or aspirations